andymeneely/game_icons/README.md

 GameIcons.get('glass-heart').string   # the SVG string
 GameIcons.get('glass-heart').string   # the SVG string
 GameIcons.get('glass-heart').recolor(fg: '333', bg: 'ccc').string # Recolor the foreground and background to different shades of gray

+GameIcons.names                       # returns an array of all names
 ```

 ## Working With Squib